uquidit/mediator/README.md

 * `mediator-server`
 * `mediator-cli`

 You can compile them by going to their respective directories and run the `go build .` command.
 The binary will be created in current directory.
-Use teh `-o` flag to specify a destination directory.
+Use the `-o` flag to specify a destination directory.

 * `mediator-client`  => `mediator/cmd/mediator-client`
 * `mediator-server`  => `mediator/cmd/mediator-server`